The Projection Games Conjecture and the Hardness of Approximation of super-SAT and related problems: Introduction

 \subsection{$\ssat$ and lattice problems}

 The Super-$\sat$ or $\ssat$ problem was introduced by Dinur et al. \cite{2003_DKRS} to prove the hardness of approximation of two popular lattice problems - the Shortest Vector Problem ($\SVP$) and the Closest Vector Problem ($\CVP$).
-An $n$-dimensional \emph{lattice} $\cL$ is the set of integral linear combination of $n$ linearly independent vectors, called the \emph{basis} of the lattice.
-The goal of $\SVP$ is to find the shortest non-zero lattice vector.
-Given a target vector $\vec{t}$, $\CVP$ aims at finding the closest lattice vector to it.
+An $n$-dimensional \emph{lattice} $\cL$ is the set of integral linear combinations of $n$ linearly independent vectors in $\real^d$, called the \emph{basis} of the lattice.
+The goal of $\SVP$ is to find a shortest non-zero lattice vector.
+Given a target vector $\vec{t}$, $\CVP$ aims at finding a closest lattice vector to it.

 Algorithms for these lattice problems are well-studied and have applications in factoring polynomials over rationals~\cite{1982_LLL}, integer programming~\cite{1983_L,2011_EHN}, cryptanalysis~\cite{2001_NS}, checking the solvability by radicals~\cite{1983_LM}, solving low-density subset-sum problems~\cite{1992_CJLOSS}, cryptography \cite{1996_A,2009_G,2009_R,2013_BLPRS,2014_BV,2017_DLLSSS}.